awslabs/project-lakechain/docs/src/content/docs/flow-control/reducer.md

 ##### Jitter

-The `TimeWindowStrategy` also allows you to optionally specify a specific jitter which consists of a random number between zero and the specified jitter value.
-Using a jitter can be very useful to smoothen the aggregation process across multiple `chainId`.
+The `TimeWindowStrategy` allows you to optionally specify a jitter which consists of a random number between zero and an arbitrary value.
+Using a jitter can be useful to smoothen the aggregation process across multiple `chainId`.

 For example, if your time window is 10 minutes, and you add a jitter of 30 seconds, each reduce operation will occur after 10 minutes + a random value comprised between zero and 30 seconds.